ibm-cloud-docs/architecture-framework/architecture-framework-taxonomy.md

 Cloud platform
     : IBM Cloud, AWS, Azure, GCP, other cloud

 The following table illustrates component options for the Containers domain across various Public Cloud Service Providers.
 Note that this is just a sample and not a comprehensive list of available services on each cloud provider.
-How to make component architecture decisions for your solution is covered in [Designing a cloud solution by using the architecture framework](/docs/architecture-framework?topic=architecture-framework-create-solution).
+How to make component architecture decisions for your solution is covered in [Designing a cloud solution by using the {{site.data.keyword.arch_framework}}](/docs/architecture-framework?topic=architecture-framework-create-solution).

 | Aspect             | Domain             | IBM Cloud       | AWS         | Azure       | Google Cloud Platform |
 |--------------------|--------------------|-----------------|-------------|-------------|-------------|